Milos5611/ethfinex/README.md

 ethfinex-fe-task

-## Project Requirement

-Project starts up correctly and compiles without errors.
-2. A list of github users (avatar, login, details button) is displayed.
-a.
-Bonus points if you can show the loading spinner before all users have been fetched.
-b.
-Bonus points if you can make “Load more users” feature
-3. When details button is clicked a new page with information about the user is shown.
-Fields (id, avatar, login, html_url) with a back button to go back to the initial list of users.
-4. Single user page should display the user data after refreshing the page.
-5. Provide a test for at least 1 react component and 1 reducer.

-## Extra added

-1) Search GitHub users with debounce function that wait for 1s second user not type and then fire request
-2) Loading Spinner component
-3) Loading more users when user scroll to bottom of the page

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.